 Some of this is actually relatively easy to accomplish today.
 The largest hurdle however is consistency of the data layout in the images of the receipts submitted as proof of sale or proof of purchase.
 If your program will have limited variances in invoice or receipt layouts along with consistent product descriptions on eligible products, the use of image scanning technology can accomplish the task.

-However, technologies are improving rapidly.
-And advanced Machine Learning and AI techniques systems can be trained to look for key pieces of data across inconsistent unstructured receipt or invoice layouts.
+However, technology is improving rapidly.
+And advanced Machine Learning and AI techniques can be trained to look for key pieces of data across inconsistent unstructured receipt or invoice layouts.
+(We’ve tested this and are using it!)
 The most immediate application is to combine a claim form with an AI-based data scan of the back-up to validate the information submitted on the claim form, including information such as:

 - Distributor purchased from